Growyourbrand.net Reference notes on brand consequence May 2026

 • Franchising made the brand scalable, but standards and training made the scale believable.

-• The golden arches work because they point to a known routine, not only to a logo.
+• The golden arches work because they point to a known routine, not merely to a logo.

 • Fast food trust is built through repeatable order, price, taste, cleanliness, timing, and convenience.